-UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicators: Indicator on social perception of violence against women Baseline: 41.7% (2019); Target: Decrease in percentage (to be determined by the national partner) Related UNFPA Strategic Plan Outcome indicator(s): The country has conducted at least one population and housing census during the last 10 years Baseline: No (2008); Target: Yes (2025) Proportion of children that were registered at birth Baseline: 95% (2021); Target: 100% (2025) Output 3.
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicators: Proportion of the population aged 15 and above benefiting from social protection systems (MICS6) Baseline: 73.6% (2019); Target: 85% (2026) Related UNFPA Strategic Plan Outcome indicator(s): The country has conducted at least one population and housing census during the last 10 years Baseline: No (2008); Target: Yes (2025) Proportion of children that were registered at birth Baseline: 95% (2021); Target: 100% (2025) Output 3.
 Improved national capacity for the analysis and use of evidence-based data to support population and development dynamics, with a focus on gender equality and the SRH needs of vulnerable populations.
-Number of public institutions that have capacities for the analysis, monitoring and reporting around the ICPD-based SDGs indicators Baseline: 1; Target: 5 Number of qualitative studies on the SRH and family planning needs and access to GBV services by women and girls with disabilities Baseline: 0; Target: 2 Number of data analysis products on the needs of vulnerable populations produced to support policy formulation on SRH and GBV Baseline: 1 (2021); Target: 3 (2027) Number of capacity-building initiatives with government partners for the dissemination and use of the census results Baseline: 0 (2021); Target: 5 (2027) Ministry of National Solidarity, Family and Women's Condition, Ministry of Health, Ministry of National Education, Ministry of Religious Affairs and Wakfs (endowments), Ministry of Digitization and Statistics/Office of National Statistics, National economic and Environment Council, research centres (CREAD, CRASC) and universities; NGOs; WHO, UNICEF, UNAIDS, UNDP \$1.0 million (\$0.65 million from regular resources and \$0.35 million from other resources)
+Number of public institutions that have capacities for the analysis, monitoring and reporting around the ICPD-based SDGs indicators Baseline: 1; Target: 5 Number of qualitative studies on the SRH and family planning needs and access to GBV services by women and girls with disabilities Baseline: 0; Target: 2 Number of data analysis products on the needs of vulnerable populations produced to support policy formulation on SRH and GBV Baseline: 1 (2021); Target:3 (2027) Number of capacity-building initiatives with government partners for the dissemination and use of the census results Baseline: 0 (2021); Target: 5 (2027) Ministry of National Solidarity, Family and Women's Condition, Ministry of Health, Ministry of National Education, Ministry of Religious Affairs and Wakfs (endowments), Ministry of Digitization and Statistics/Office of National Statistics, National economic and Environment Council, research centres (CREAD, CRASC) and universities; NGOs; WHO, UNICEF, UNAIDS, UNDP \$1.0 million (\$0.65 million from regular resources and \$0.35 million from other resources)